 Breakfast and dinner at Octagon Steakhouse

-Highlights: Family-friendly accommodations/dining, Indoor Pool, Full-Service Spa, Updated rooms, lobby, and ballroom (to be completed this fall), small lobby market with toiletries, snacks/drinks, and souvenirs.
+Highlights: Family-friendly accommodations/dining, Indoor Pool, Full-Service Spa, Updated rooms/lobby/ballroom; a small lobby market with toiletries, snacks/drinks, and souvenirs.
 This hotel is in a great location — it’s a short drive from everything you will want to see in Mystic!

 Olde Mistick Villageis across the street from the Mystic Aquarium so it’s a great place to go just before or just after visiting — you can re-enter the aquarium so you can always take a break mid-day, as well.
 This shopping center has lots of small, local shops, and restaurants, including Vault Coffee Roasters.